People Like My Pizza Sauce

 3. Remove the basil leaves from the stems.
 Rinse them and dry them.

-4. Open a large can of plum tomatoes: Pour off the tomato sauce so that you have just the plum tomatoes—use the nice sauce for making something else, like marinara or chili con carne.
+4. Open a large can of plum tomatoes: Pour off the tomato sauce so that you have just the plum tomatoes—use the poured-off sauce for making something else, like marinara or chili con carne.
 Process the tomatoes in a food processor with the chopped garlic and basil leaves.
-You may need to do this in two or three batches.
+You may need to do this in two batches.
 At some point while processing, add a total of about a quarter cup of olive oil.

 Substitute at will, but try to use plum tomatoes from Italy—they are grown in volcanic soil and are high in acid, which is the flavor you want in pizza sauce.